 Comment Notifications

 The most recent attachments are seen in the ticket card.
-Select Open Attachments to search, view, and delete attachments.
+Select View Attachments to view and delete attachments.

 The Modify button updates the following ticket fields, for more details check out the related help articles: